Zombies+

 - •Proficiency with IntelliJ IDEA Community Edition development environment

-- •Large-scale community and downloads (140k+ downloads)
+- •Large-scale community management and user feedback integration (140k+ downloads)

 Project Gallery